 This minor is designed to serve students who are interested in supplementing their major with additional basic knowledge and skills in marketing.
+Only 6 semester hours counted towards a major (including classes in the Business core) may be applied to a minor or certificate.
 A minimum of 12 hours must be taken at Texas A&M University-Corpus Christi.
 For additional information, contact the academic advisor in the College of Business.

 Since MKTG 3310 Principles of Marketing (3 sch) is required for business majors as part of the business core, business majors will take an additional 3 hour course from the electives for the minor in marketing.

 The initial course in Marketing.
 Description and analysis of the flow of goods, services and ideas to consumers and industrial users.
 Factors outside the firm are also considered as they affect marketing decisions.